 OP 60.12: Ladder Safety Program

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that training is provided for each employee who is required to use a ladder during the performance of his/her job.
-The training will cover the safe operation and pre-use inspection of the scissor lift work platform.
+The training will cover the safe operation and pre-use inspection of the portable or fixed ladder.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Managing Director of Environmental Health and Safety (EH&S) with substantive revisions forwarded through the Associate Vice President for Research (Research Integrity) to the Vice President for Research.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health and Safety (EHS) with substantive revisions forwarded through the Associate Vice President for Research and Integrity to the Vice President for Research.